 Learning the answers to other commonly asked questions about grocery credit cards will help you easily select the card that works well for you.

-Yes, you may use a credit card at a grocery store, provided it accepts credit card payments.
+Can you use a credit card at grocery stores?

 Now that you know how grocery credit cards work, consider your spending habits and individual preferences before narrowing down on one that might work best for you.
 While you need to pay attention to the rewards or cash back you stand to earn, you also need to take into account factors such as annual fees, APRs and added benefits.